What is Intervention and How Does it Work?

 Form a Loving and Supportive Group

 When someone with SUD is confronted about their disease, they will often be defensive.
 This is perfectly normal.
 However, their defensiveness can derail the entire meeting.
-This is why it’s necessary to only bring people with positive, helpful and loving things to say.
+This is why it’s necessary to only bring people with positive, helpful, and loving things to say.
 Anyone who approaches this kind of meeting with anger or aggression is more likely to do harm.
 Thus, you want only those who care about the addict to attend.
 The purpose is to get them help, not to vent rage and frustration at them.

 Learn What You’re Going to Say

-There’s probably a lot of difficult emotions surrounding a loved one’s addiction.
+There are probably a lot of difficult emotions surrounding a loved one’s addiction.
 These can easily come out as anger.
 They can also cause pain.
 Neither pain nor anger will help get an addict into treatment.
 Therefore, it is key for everyone to know what they are going to say ahead of time.
 They should write it out and rehearse it several times.
 The point of this is to make sure the language everyone uses is supportive and helpful.
 This is not the time or place to vent.
 You should have a script and you should stick to it.

 Set a Time and Place